artwang31/Company-Culture-and-Organizational-Health-Analysis/README.md

 **Context:**

 When a company is big, it is often times difficult to ascertain how your staff is feeling towards their work, company, and career.
-Therefore, in this report visualized in Tableau, I ultimately helped my company understand the staff sentiment and company culture for a given year.
+Therefore, I needed to create this organizational health report that included an interactive Tableau visualization and PowerPoint deck.

+**Methodology:**

+I wanted this analysis to be as comprehensive as possible as this would be the only time in the year for me to gather information about our staff.
 Because the company consists of 3000+ employees, it is often difficult for senior level decision makers to get a sense of how their staff are feeling and whether they feel they are feeling satisfied with their jobs/roles within the company.
-This is why I needed to create this organizational health report that included an interactive Tableau visualization and PowerPoint deck.

-**Methodology:**

-I wanted this analysis to be as comprehensive as possible as this would be the only time in the year for me to gather information about our staff and how they are feeling about the company.

 I met with stakeholders from a variety of different teams, spoke to psychometricians, and led meetings to ascertain the types of questions that would best help us understand the pulse of the company and the feelings of our staff.

-Once these meetings were conducted and the relevant questions decied, I created an extensive Organizational Health Survey in Qualtrics to mine/gather this data.
+Once these meetings were conducted and the relevant questions confirmed, I created an extensive Company Culture/Organizational Health Survey in Qualtrics to mine/gather this data.
 A sample of the survey questions asked in this survey were (in a quantitative scale):

    - At work, I have the opportunity to do what I do best everyday.
    - I am learning and developing my position.